 DURBAN FAMILY & DIVORCE MEDIATOR

 Tracey-Leigh has been practicing as a Family Law attorney since 1997.
-She obtained her accreditation as a Family & Divorce Mediator in 1998 at a time when mediation was for the vast majority of attorneys hardly even considered as a viable alternative to litigation.
-She continued over the years to upskill herself in the field of Mediation and in 2012 she attended a Civil and Commercial Mediator Training Programme run locally under the auspices of the ADR Group (London).
+She obtained her accreditation as a Family & Divorce Mediator in 1996 while she was still a candidate attorney.
+The 1990s was a time when mediation was hardly even considered as an alternative to litigation.
+Despite the slow acceptance of mediation, Tracey-Leigh continued to upskill herself in the field, taking on Family and Divorce Mediation matters whenever the opportunity arose.
+She adapted her Practice to a predominantly mediation-orientated Practice in 2010.

 In 2012, Tracey-Leigh attended a Civil and Commercial Mediator Training Programme run by the ADR Group (London).
 This opened up the opportunity for her to extend her mediation practice experience to a variety of civil mediation matters.